FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

 ## Building the application

-Our application will only one page apart from the FusionAuth login page: a home page from which a "parent" user can grant or revoke permission for "child" users to view the page.
+Our application will only one page apart from the FusionAuth login page: a home page from which a parent user can grant or revoke permission for the child user to view the page.

 Add the following to `views/index.pug`.